 |Using up our last line of defense|

-Our tests apply advanced molecular techniques to detect the presence or absence of the mutations proven to cause ciprofloxacin resistance.
+Our Target-NG test applies advanced molecular techniques to detect the presence or absence of mutations proven to cause ciprofloxacin resistance, and was found to have 100% sensitivity and specificity in a validation study of 26 clinical samples.

-In 80% of cases, the last line antibiotics can be reserved for only those with infections that truly require it.
+In approximately 70% of cases, the last line antibiotics can be reserved for only those with infections truly requiring them.
+What’s more, ciprofloxacin achieves high tissue penetration which makes it particularly effective oral therapy in sensitive pharyngeal infections.

-Our tests are run in our world-class, CLIA certified, molecular diagnostics laboratory in San Jose.
-Turnaround time is typically within 24 hours of receipt, including susceptibility testing.
+CT & NG testing is performed on pharyngeal, rectal and/or urine samples on the FDA cleared Hologic Panther and reflexed to our laboratory developed test for susceptibility testing.
+All tests are run in our world-class, CLIA certified, molecular diagnostics laboratory in San Jose, CA. Turnaround time is typically within 24 hours of receipt, including susceptibility testing.